gschmutz/bigdata-spark-workshop/05-spark-application/README.md

 To create a Spark application using Python, you use PySpark, the Python API for Apache Spark.

-First let's create a folder for the Spark application
+First let's create a folder for the Spark application (**Note**: make sure that `DATAPLAFORM_HOME` environment variable points to the folder which contains the `docker-compose.yml` of the dataplatform)

 ```bash
 cd $DATAPLATFORM_HOME